Yukhari Govhar Agha Mosque: Current situation

-In Soviet times the mosque was closed and used as a museum but reopened as a functioning mosque in 1988.
+In Soviet times, the mosque was closed and used as a museum but reopened as a functioning mosque in 1988.
 After the capture of Shusha by Karabakhi-Armenian forces in 1992, the mosque stopped functioning.
 Following a minor restoration of the mosque in 2008–2009, fixing the roof, officials from Nagorno-Karabakh Ministry of Economy ordered a restoration project, hiring Iranian experts to carry out the restoration works.
 Azerbaijani officials expressed their unhappiness with the restoration project, with the Deputy Chairman of the State Committee for Work with Religious Organizations Gunduz Ismayilov claiming that "Armenia's intention to restore the historical Azerbaijani mosque in Shusha is an attempt to cover up the vandalism it did to Azerbaijani cultural-religious monuments in the occupied territories".

 After several years of restoration work, the Yukhari Govhar Agha Mosque, neighboring madrasa, and park were formally opened for tourism with a ceremony on 14 October 2019.
-The project was undertaken by the Initiative for Development of Armenia (IDeA) Foundation with the support of private donations, with notable contributions from Russian-Armenian businessman Ruben Vardanyan's Revival of Oriental Historical Heritage Foundation. and Kazakh businessman Kairat Boranbayev.
+The project was undertaken by the Initiative for Development of Armenia (IDeA) Foundation with the support of private donations, with notable contributions from Russian-Armenian businessman Ruben Vardanyan's Revival of Oriental Historical Heritage Foundation. and Kazakh businessman, Kairat Boranbayev.

 The complex was to be used as an Armenian-Iranian Cultural Center.
 Notably, there was no mention of the former Azeri presence and the complex was presented as an Iranian mosque.
-There are now plans to convert the building back into a functioning mosque.

 The first Friday prayer was held in the mosque, after 28 years, on 13 November 2020 by Azerbaijan soldiers.
+Restoration of the mosque commenced in late 2021, funded with the support of the Heydar Aliyev Foundation.